The Geometry and Calculus of Losses: Conclusion

 \section{Conclusion}

 We have presented a geometric theory of proper losses, whereby we take an unbounded convex set with particular properties as the starting point, and derive the proper loss as the (sub)-gradient of the support function of the set.
-The new perspective shows the natural polar duality between a loss and the ``inverse loss'' newly introduced here, which is of value in understanding Vovk's aggregating algorithm \citep{Kamalaruban:2015aa}.
+The new perspective shows the natural duality between a loss and the ``antipolar loss'' newly introduced here, which is of value in understanding Vovk's aggregating algorithm \citep{Kamalaruban:2015aa}.
 It also shows how one can generally combine multiple proper losses to create new proper losses.
 In developing that combinatorial theory, we extended a number of results on $M$-sums, and in particular proved an elegant and general duality theorem.
 The theory shows a deep but simple relationship between loss functions and concave gauges, the concave analog of a norm.
 Such concave gauges arise naturally in economics, but until now they have not been explicitly utilised within machine learning.
+We have presented the theory for finite outcomes ($n$-class probability estimation).
+Many of the results extend to a more general setting \citep{Cranko:2021aa}.

-The geometry of losses complements existing geometric approaches to machine learning, which have focussed on the geometry of the data distribution (through its likelihood function) \cite{Amari:2016aa}, the geometry of the prior \citep{Mahony:2001aa}, and the geometry of the model class \citep{Lee:1998wr,Mendelson:2002wk}.
+The geometry of losses complements existing geometric approaches to machine learning, which have focussed on the geometry of the data distribution (through its likelihood function) \citep{Amari:2016aa}, the geometry of the prior \citep{Mahony:2001aa}, and the geometry of the model class \citep{Lee:1998wr,Mendelson:2002wk}.

 The geometric theory developed here enables a general and insightful perspective relating Bayes risks and measures of information extending the results in \citep{Reid2011} and \citep{Garcia-Garcia2012}.
-By developing measures of information in terms of convex sets (directly related to the superprediction sets used in the present paper) one can extend and refine the the famous data processing theorem of information theory \citep{Williamson:2022aa}.
+By developing measures of information in terms of convex sets (directly related to the superprediction sets used in the present paper) one can extend and refine the famous data processing theorem of information theory \citep{Williamson:2022aa}.